 HPSM’s special programs

-A community is only as strong as its most vulnerable members.
-That’s why HPSM partners with community providers and organizations to implement special programs that are designed to meet the unique needs of our members, as well as our providers and the overall community.
-These programs enable HPSM to test new and improved ways to enhance people’s health.
-When programs are successful, we work to expand them so more HPSM members can benefit.
+We work with some of our partners on special programs that are designed to meet the unique needs of our members with the most needs – seniors with chronic conditions and people living with disabilities.
+These programs enable HPSM to test new and improved ways to enhance people’s health and well-being.
+When programs succeed, we expand them so more HPSM members can benefit.
 Effective programs also serve as models that other health care organizations throughout the region and the state can emulate.

 - The Community Care Settings Program (CCSP), which helps aging and disabled people transition from skilled nursing facilities into the community.
 This enables them to live independently with the assistance of a coordinated clinical support team.

 - HomeAdvantage, which provides eligible CareAdvantage members with routine home visits, urgent on-call treatment and 24/7 phone access to providers.
 HPSM offers this program at no cost to members in partnership with Landmark Health.